Private Healthcare Information Network (PHIN)

 Note: Due to the nature of the data collection nationally, there is a time lag to publishing and hence, reporting years are behind.

-In 2018 we will also start collecting Q-PROMs for cosmetic procedures.
+In 2018 we started collecting Q-PROMs for cosmetic procedures.

 Patient-led Assessments of the Care Environment (PLACE)